brianloveswords/tsify-repro-types-issue/README.md

 # tsify-repo-types-issue

-This repository creates a repro case for an issue with the types (index.d.ts) on `tsify@4.0.2` and provides a patch for that issue along.
+This repository creates a repro case for an issue with the types (`index.d.ts`) on `tsify@4.0.2` and provides a patch for that issue.

 ## Requirements